erick805/rickylau-dev/content/blog/debug/index.md

 18  <option  key={console.log("pet: ", pet)}>{pet.name}</option>
 ```

-_I check my node environment for expected outputs and notice we are getting back an object with a name key._
+_I check my terminal for expected outputs and notice we are getting back an object with a name key._

 ![](2019-10-10-00-23-07.png)